Sedvin1903/Python/README.md

 # Python
-My own scripts in python language
+My own python scripts to implement the basic concepts in python language